Beach Club Vibes

 Beach and pool area at Barbillon Marbella in Guadalmina Baja

 Barbillon Marbella brings Madrid's Barbillon brand to the Costa del Sol.
-Located in Guadalmina Baja, it has a beach area, pool, and restaurant.
-Valet parking is a nice touch.
-The menu leans towards fine dining, and the space hosts private events.
+It's in Guadalmina Baja, with a beach area, pool, and a restaurant that leans toward fine dining.
+Valet parking is available.

 Gran Marbella Resort & Beach Club